coviu/coviu-video-calls/readme.txt

 == Screenshots ==

-1. Screenshot1.png : the admin interface of the Coviu video calls Wordpress extension
+1. Screenshot1.png : the admin interface of the Coviu video calls Wordpress plugin
-2. Screenshot2.png : example owner button and guest link for a Coviu call URL created via shortcode
+2. Screenshot2.png : the appointments page of the Coviu video calls Wordpress plugin
-3. Screenshot3.png : example video call for an owner created via shortcode with embed flag
+3. Screenshot3.png : example video call on Coviu
-4. Screenshot4.png : example video call for a guest created via shortcode with embed flag
-5. Screenshot5.png : example connected video call created via shortcode with embed flag

 == Changelog ==